dnlbowers/blackjack/README.md

 * [Richard Wells](https://github.com/D0nni387) - Code Institute Mentor who gave me faith in myself throughout and calmed me down in moments of panic.
 He saw I was struggling and took the time to help me work through the logic.

 * [Mark Cutajar](https://github.com/markcutajar) Mark - Helped me calm down enough to plan my basic flow.
-Mark is a man who has repeatedly helped me and my family in more ways than I could ever decribe and I am proud to have him as a brother in law.
+Mark is a man who has repeatedly helped me and my family in more ways than I could ever describe and I am proud to have him as a brother in law.

 * Mr_Bim_alumni (No github provided) - Explained event listeners to me in a context I understood and gave me hope when it was lost.
 He was also constantly willing to lend an ear and help me beat out any issue I had without taking over.
 This mans teaching style is skillful and caring!
 I could not have managed to get through this project without him seeing my distress and making sure to keep an eye on me from there on.
 He even pressured me into avoiding my avoidance and I am so glad he did.